 At St Gabriel’s, we value Art as an important part of the children’s entitlement to a broad and balanced curriculum.
 Art provides the children with the opportunities to develop and extend skills and an opportunity to express their individual interests, thought and ideas.

 A high-quality art and design education should engage, inspire and challenge pupils, equipping them with the knowledge and skills to experiment invent and create their own works of art, craft and design.
 As pupils progress, they should be able to think critically and develop a more rigorous understanding of art and design.
-They should also know how art and design both reflect and shape our history, and contribute to the culture, creativity and wealth of our nation.
+They should also know how art and design both reflect and shape our history, and contribute to the culture, creativity and wealth of our nation, through the study of a variety of culturally diverse art and artists.

 Implementation